Application deadline

 2. A minimum of one year of work experience

 A minimum of one year of work experience, equivalent to 1750 hours, within the last five years, (March 1, 2019 - March 1, 2024).
-Relevance and duration of work experience will be determined by the admissions committee from the information provided in the work and or volunteer history statements.
-The 1750 hours of work/volunteer experience will be assessed and scored by the Admission committee.
+Relevance and duration of work experience will be determined by the Admissions committee from the information provided in the work and or volunteer history statements.
+The 1750 hours of work/volunteer experience will be assessed and scored by the Admissions committee.
 Relevant experience, whether work/volunteer, is defined by the Faculty for the purposes of admission as:

 “The involvement in programs and activities designed to enhance people’s development and well being.
 This includes the planning, organization, development and administration of programs for, and the provision of direct service to, people.
 The human service field includes but is not limited to, the following six areas: 1) personal social services, 2) health, 3) education, 4) housing, 5) income, and 6) justice and public safety.”
 1